rayinla/rayinla.github.io/_posts/2018-5-27-functions.md

 Functions
 ==========

-We can wax poetry about functions and their uses all day, but just look at this first, okay?
+We can wax poetics about functions and their uses all day.
+Instead, let's explore life with and without functions.

 <h3>Life without Functions</h3>